verygoodmarketing/vgm-website/src/content/pages/home.md

       - 'Educational approach to empower your decisions'
 about:
   title: 'About Our Very Good Marketing'
-  description: 'Founded in 2022, we're on a mission to bring transparency and effectiveness to small business marketing.'
+  description: "Founded in 2022, we're on a mission to bring transparency and effectiveness to small business marketing."
   mission: 'To provide transparent, effective marketing solutions for small service businesses.'
   missionImage: '/src/assets/images/placeholder.svg'
   values: